Quark-Meson Coupling Model, Nuclear Matter Constraints and Neutron Star Properties: Discussion

-Even at densities above three times nuclear matter density, the nucleon Fock terms are found to contribute significantly to the EoS and the corresponding attraction is what is responsible for the increased pressure and larger maximum stellar masses.
-This can be seen in {}Fig.~\ref{fig:MVsR}, where there is a clear transition from a Hartree QMC calculation to a Hartree--Fock calculation with no tensor interaction (Dirac-only; no Pauli term), to our standard calculation (Dirac and Pauli terms).
-In these three variations, and those with increasing form factor mass, $\Lambda$, the maximum stellar mass increases because of the increased pressure coming from the Fock terms.
+Even at densities above three times nuclear matter density, the nucleon Fock terms are found to contribute significantly to the EoS and the corresponding attraction is what is responsible for the increased pressure and larger maximum stellar masses in several scenarios.
+This can be seen in {}Fig.~\ref{fig:MVsR}, where there is a clear transition from a Hartree QMC calculation to a Hartree--Fock calculation with no tensor interaction (Dirac-only; no Pauli term), to our ``Eff.
+Proton Mass" calculation (Dirac and Pauli (with scalar dependence) terms).
+In these three variations, and those with increasing form factor mass, $\Lambda$, the maximum stellar mass increases because of the increased vector coupling and pressure coming from the Fock terms.
 This increased pressure arises mainly from the $\rho$ meson contribution.
-As we have already noted and can be seen in Table~\ref{table:couplings} and Fig.~\ref{fig:MVsR}, the value of $\Lambda$ cannot be varied far.
-Indeed, for $\Lambda=1.1$~GeV, the incompressibility is already as high as it can be.
-We see that the maximum neutron star mass, for the case of nuclear matter in beta-equilibrium where hyperons must appear, lies in the range 1.93 to 2.07$M_{\odot}$ for $\Lambda \in (0.9,1.1)$~GeV.
+As we can readily see in Table~\ref{table:couplings} and Fig.~\ref{fig:MVsR}, the value of $\Lambda$ cannot be varied far in the ``Eff.
+Proton Mass" calculations.
+Indeed, in that case, the incompressibility is already as high as it can be.
+The maximum neutron star mass, for our ``Standard" scenario is approximately the same as the ``Dirac Only" scenario because of the change in composition, where in the latter the appearance of $\Sigma^{-}$ is avoided and only the $\Lambda$ and $\Xi^{-}$ followed by the $\Xi^{0}$ appear.
+Even with the brief appearance of an additional hyperon in our baseline scenario, the value of $M_{\rm max}$ is still slightly larger because of the tensor interaction.
+We see that the maximum neutron star mass, for the case of nuclear matter in beta-equilibrium where hyperons must appear, lies in the range 1.80 to 2.07$M_{\odot}$.

-The EoS and the maximum masses of the corresponding neutron stars are insensitive to the use of the larger $\rho$ tensor couplings used, for example, by Miyatsu {\it et al.}~\cite{Miyatsu:2011bc}.
+The EoS and the maximum masses of the corresponding neutron stars are insensitive to the choice of the larger $\rho$ tensor couplings used, for example, by Miyatsu {\it et al.}~\cite{Miyatsu:2011bc}.
 Similarly, modest variations in the radius of the free nucleon have only very minor effects on these quantities.
-Finally, we note that the correction ($\delta \bar{\sigma}$) to the scalar mean field arising from the Fock terms decreases the incompressibility by $13$~MeV, yet other observables remain largely unaltered by this addition.
-This plus the dependence of the incompressibility and maximum mass on $\Lambda$ leads us to the conclusion that the maximum mass allowed in the model lies in the range $1.9-2.1M_{\odot}$
+Finally, we note that the correction ($\delta \bar{\sigma}$) to the scalar mean field arising from the Fock terms has a negligible effect on the incompressibility in our baseline scenario.
+On inclusion of a naive scalar dependence into the Pauli term it decreases the incompressibility by $12$~MeV, yet other observables remain largely unaltered by this addition.